Debian on MIPS based Cobalt machines

 The installation itself should be pretty standard and you can follow the installation guide.
 The only thing you have to keep in mind is that the Cobalt requires a boot partition of type ext2 (revision 0).
 This partition has to be the first primary partition.
 In debian-installer, you can make such a partition by choosing the ext2r0 type.
 Basically, you have two options: you can either have your root and boot partition on one partition (in which case it has to be the primary partition and be of type ext2r0) or you can have them on separate partitions (in which case the boot partition has to be the first primary partition and has to be of type ext2r0, and your root partition has to be any primary partition).
 The second way is preferred because it allows you to use a modern file system (like ext3) for your root partition (only ext2 and ext3 are allowed since XFS and ReiserFS are not compiled into the kernel).

-The best solution is not to worry about making the partitions yourself but use debian-installer's guided partitioning option.
+The best solution is not to worry about making the partitions yourself but use guided partitioning option in the Debian installer.
 It knows about Cobalt and will create a proper boot partition for you.

 When the installation is done, it will reboot.
 The firmware will automatically start CoLo from your boot partition.
 It will display a boot menu on the LCD, and by default start Linux from disk after a few seconds if you don't press a key.

-The first time Debian starts it will check the disks and reboot but after this is done Debian will automatically start and you can log in via SSH or the serial console depending on how you did the installation.
+When Debian has started, you can log in via SSH or the serial console depending on how you did the installation.